College Packing List: A Realistic Guide on What to Bring and What to Skip

 For college school supplies, your class syllabi will give you a more in-depth look at what you need.

-I’ve included some general items that are used in most courses.
+So what I’ve included here are some general items that are used in most courses and it’ll definitely be enough for freshman year.
 To get the lowest prices on this stuff be sure to take advantage of back-school-sales!

 ❑ Lunchbox